James Watson: Luria, Delbrück, and the Phage Group

 Watson then went to Copenhagen University in September 1950 for a year of postdoctoral research, first heading to the laboratory of biochemist Herman Kalckar.
 Kalckar was interested in the enzymatic synthesis of nucleic acids, and he wanted to use phages as an experimental system.
 Watson wanted to explore the structure of DNA, and his interests did not coincide with Kalckar's.
 After working part of the year with Kalckar, Watson spent the remainder of his time in Copenhagen conducting experiments with microbial physiologist Ole Maaløe, then a member of the Phage Group.

-The experiments, which Watson had learned of during the previous summer's Cold Spring Harbor phage conference, included the use of radioactive phosphate as a tracer to determine which molecular components of phage particles actually infect the target bacteria during viral infection.
+The experiments, of which Watson became aware at the previous summer's Cold Spring Harbor phage conference, employed radioactive phosphate as a tracer to identify which molecular components of bacteriophage particles are responsible for infecting the host bacteria during viral entry.
 The intention was to determine whether protein or DNA was the genetic material, but upon consultation with Max Delbrück, they determined that their results were inconclusive and could not specifically identify the newly labeled molecules as DNA.
 Watson never developed a constructive interaction with Kalckar, but he did accompany Kalckar to a meeting in Italy, where Watson saw Maurice Wilkins talk about X-ray diffraction data for DNA.
-Watson was now certain that DNA had a definite molecular structure that could be elucidated.
+Watson had become firmly convinced that DNA possessed a distinct molecular structure amenable to precise elucidation.

-In 1951, the chemist Linus Pauling in California published his model of the amino acid alpha helix, a result that grew out of Pauling's efforts in X-ray crystallography and molecular model building.
+In 1951, the chemists Linus Pauling, Robert Corey and Herman Branson in California published their model of the amino acid alpha helix, a result that grew out of their efforts in X-ray crystallography and molecular model building.
 After obtaining some results from his phage and other experimental research conducted at Indiana University, Statens Serum Institut (Denmark), CSHL, and the California Institute of Technology, Watson now had the desire to learn to perform X-ray diffraction experiments so he could work to determine the structure of DNA.
 That summer, Luria met John Kendrew, and he arranged for a new postdoctoral research project for Watson in England.
-In 1951 Watson visited the Stazione Zoologica 'Anton Dohrn' in Naples.
+In 1951, Watson visited the Stazione Zoologica Anton Dohrn in Naples.